 Digestive symptoms including gas, bloating, diarrhoea, acid reflux, constipation and irritable bowel syndrome are common but, in excess, are not normal or something you have to live with.
 And popping a pill will only mask annoying symptoms temporarily.

-As a nutritionist, I apply the 5R protocol (based on Functional Medicine) in my online clinic to determine what might be causing your symptoms.
+As a nutritionist, I use m tried and tested 5-step gut healing framework (based on Functional Medicine) to determine what might be causing your symptoms.

 This takes you on a clear 5-step gut healing journey where we: rethink, replace, repair, replenish and rebalance your gut.

-To find out more, check out my upcoming 5-week online group programme: “Ease your Gut: Beat the Bloat”, starting on 5th March.
+To find out more, check out my 10-week online group programme: “Ease your Gut: Beat the Bloat”.

 Prefer to get to the heart of the issue straight away?
-You'll find out more about my 90-Day 1-2-1 Gut Health Programme here.
+You'll find out more about my 90-Day 1-2-1 Gut Health Plan here.